 note that this estimate for cables includes 2 airconditioning points.

-In geyser circuits, you need to use three colors of cable Red, Black and Green.the cable size is 4mm squared cable as for the exact requirement of cable, your electrician will measure it for you.
+In geyser circuits, you need to use three colours cable Red, Black and Green. the cable size is 4mm squared cable as for the exact requirement of the cable, your electrician will measure it for you.
+This circuit starts from the distribution board, passes through the geyser switch and finally ends at the geyser element.
+Many people ask me how to do geyser element wiring and geyser switch wiring.

 Instaling of final fixtures.